June Growing Tips

 Nectria Twig Blight, Nectria cinnabarina, occurs in apple, pear, plum and maples in our region, as well as alder, rhododendrons, hydrangea and daphne.
 The fungus is present and grows without symptoms on woody trees, and then invades the wood after an injury occurs, such as freeze, pruning, or limb breakage.
 Symptoms can develop when the tree is under stress, such as drought.
 On infected wood irregular shaped sunken areas develop under discolored bark., often near a pruning cut.
 If a canker girdles a stem you will see sudden wilting or lack of leaf growth in the spring.
 Coral colored fruiting bodies appear on infected wood or bark during the spring or summer, eventually turning black the following winter.
 In summer and fall a different type of fruiting body may appear which is dark red in color.
 There are no chemical controls recommended.
 Cultural controls include keeping pruning stubs short and removing infected limbs.
 Avoid spreading Nectria spores by sanitizing your pruning tools often with alcohol or a mild bleach solution if you are working in known or suspected infected trees.

 For more information on insect or disease control in your area contact your local co-operative extension service.
 They should be able to help you identify what your problem is and have a bulletin or hand out you can acquire with control information.
-Refer to our Useful Links page in 'Growing Info', go to our home page to find the Growing Info link.
+Our Useful Links page can be found at the bottom of this page.

 Pruning and training fruit trees and berries is an on-going process through most of the year.
 Here are some tips for blackberries, grapes, strawberries, fruit trees, currants and gooseberries.